 Members also have the right to change health care plans during open enrollment and at any time for cause as explained below.
 Foster care members may change health plans at any time.
 HealthKeepers, Inc. notifies PCPs of member transfers through monthly enrollment reports.
-PCPs can find these reports online through the secure website at https://providers.anthem.com/va or by calling Anthem HealthKeepers Plus Provider Services at 800, 001, 0020.
-The affective date of a PCP transfer will be the same as the date of the member at 800-901-0020.
+PCPs can find these reports online through the secure website at https://providers.anthem.com/va or by calling Anthem HealthKeepers Plus Provider Services at 800-901-0020.
 The effective date of a PCP transfer will be the same as the date of the member request.